ElectronicBabylonianLiterature/dictionary-parser/README.md

 The dictionary entries are is expected to be in the format: `**<lemma>** <optional homonym><optional forms after a comma> <meaning><optional nested meanings of fucntions or confugations><optinal derived starting with \>><optinal derived from starting with \<>` which will be parsed to:
 ```
 {
-  "lemma": "<lemma with mardown removed>",
+  "lemma": "<lemma splitted to components with mardown removed>",
   "homonym: "<homonym or I if not specified>",
-  "forms": <array of forms or an empty array if none specified>,
+  "forms": <array of forms and expanded lemma or an empty array if none specified>,
   "meaning": "<meaning>",
   "amplifiedMeanings": <amplified meadings or an empty object of not specified>,
   "logograms": <an array of logogram entries separated semicolons extracted from meaning and amplified meanings>,